 Older Americans are among the most vulnerable populations, and it is vital that their loved ones remain vigilant against signs of abuse.
 With those 65 and older expected to comprise nearly 20 percent of the U.S. population by 2050, issues surrounding elder care are certain to take on greater urgency than ever before.
 Statistics from the National Council on Aging suggest that as many as 5 million elderly individuals experience abuse every year and that as few as 1 in 14 cases are ever reported to the proper authorities.

 It is clear that family members of aging individuals need to remain watchful of changes in their loved one’s behaviors and habits which can be indicative of abuse.
 Physical signs of mistreatment or violence, unusual withdrawal from social activities, sudden changes in demeanor, poor personal hygiene and unexpected weight loss can all be hallmarks of elder abuse.

-When it becomes clear that a nursing facility is failing to protect its patients or is actively engaging in unspeakable abuse of seniors, it is the responsibility of families, caregivers and legal advocates to step in and fight for accountability.
+When it becomes clear that a nursing facility is failing to protect its patients or is actively engaging in unspeakable abuse of seniors, it is the responsibility of families, caregivers, and legal advocates to step in and fight for accountability.

 Hardy, Wolf and Downing are leading elder abuse attorneys in Maine, fighting for the rights of injury victims since 1976.
 Our practice is committed to protecting the rights of senior citizens.
-If you or a loved one have been subjected to any sort of mistreatment or abuse in a residential nursing home or other care environment, we invite you to contact us at 1-800-INJURED for a no-cost consultation.
+If you or a loved one have been subjected to any sort of mistreatment or abuse in a residential nursing home or other care environments, we invite you to contact us at 1-800-INJURED for a no-cost consultation.